Page 2 of 6

 So here’s to the road, to the songs that keep us company, to Bessie, Bertha, and Bertie Bea—and to all the busted dreams and detour signs that somehow lead us exactly where we need to be.

-RV Maintenance: The Key to Wandering More and Worrying Less
+RV Maintenance Checklist: The Key to Wandering More and Worrying Less

-Out here on the road, in the vast open stretches between the places we dream of and the ones we’ve yet to discover, there’s one thing that keeps the dream alive—RV maintenance.
+Out here on the road, in the vast open stretches between the places we dream of and the ones we’ve yet to discover, there’s one thing that keeps the dream alive: an RV maintenance checklist.

 I know, I know.
 It’s not the most glamorous part of RV life.
 It’s not fly fishing the North Platte River.
 It’s not pulling into a rodeo arena under a big western sky.
 But it’s the foundation of it all.
 It’s what makes sure Bertie Bea (my 2016 Tiffin Allegro Open Road 34PA) and Rosie (my ever-reliable tow car) keep rolling strong, day after day, mile after mile.